NV Nation Recommended Solutions for Nevada

 Post and secondary academic performance ~ SOLUTION: School choice equals healthy competition.

-• Ensure order in the classroom by disciplining and expelling discruptive or delinquent students.
-Having adequate alternative learning locations that are equipt to educate and support challenging students who will not adhere to an orderly learning environment.
+• Ensure order in the classroom by disciplining and expelling disruptive or delinquent students.
+Having adequate alternative learning locations that are equipped to educate and support challenging students who will not adhere to an orderly learning environment.

-• Empowering parents and grandparents through transparency in classroom and family involvement through volunteerism in class projects, additional family time in class and open classroom days.
+• Empowering parents and grandparents through transparency in the classroom and family involvement through volunteerism in class projects, additional family time in class, and open classroom days.

-• No sexual health component before 5th grade, scope is limited to preventation of STDs, pregnancy and coersion or abuse.
+• No sexual health component before 5th grade; the scope is limited to prevention of STDs, pregnancy, coercion, or abuse.

-• Learning materials are not for instruction including areas which have been tauight such as kink.
+• Learning materials are not for instruction, including areas that have been taught, such as kink.
 All library and learning materials at school are for academic edification only.
 No prurient, sexually salacious materials on campus.
-Parent boards or other oversight groups will be used to regularly look at all materials used in classrooms and school libraries ensuring appropriateness.
+Parent boards or other oversight groups will be used to regularly look at all materials used in classrooms and school libraries, ensuring appropriateness.